msimet/Stile/doc/binning_basics.rst

 Using the binning module
 ========================

+Some systematics tests will benefit from being performed on subsamples of the data binned in some way.
+For example, PSF models may be more accurate in regions of high stellar density, so producing PSF characterization tests as a function of galactic latitude might be useful.
+Shape measurement may be more likely to fail for low signal-to-noise objects or objects which are small relative to the PSF, so checking shape measurement accuracy in signal-to-noise or size bins may reveal problems that cannot be seen when most of the signal comes from larger or more well-resolved objects.
+Some tests may also benefit from selection cuts, which you can also think of as a single broad bin with a defined lower edge and an infinite upper edge.

-Stile contains some simple functions to bin your data.
-Two of them--:class:`stile.BinStep
-<stile.binning.BinStep>` and :class:`stile.BinList <stile.binning.BinList>`--have simple,
-predefined ways of acting on your data set; the third, :class:`stile.BinFunction
-<stile.binning.BinFunction>`, uses user-defined functions to split your data.
+To make these tests easier, Stile contains some simple functions to bin your data.
+Two of them--:class:`stile.BinStep <stile.binning.BinStep>` and :class:`stile.BinList <stile.binning.BinList>`--have simple, predefined ways of acting on your data set.
+The third, :class:`stile.BinFunction <stile.binning.BinFunction>`, uses user-defined functions to split your data.

 Basic interface
 ---------------

-To start binning your data, you create a :class:`Bin*` object that will contain a binning definitions.
+To start binning your data, you create a :class:`Bin*` object that will contain binning definitions.
 For instance, if you wanted to bin the ``ra`` column in 10 bins:

 >>> bin_object = stile.BinStep(field='ra', n_bins=10, low=0, high=360)